sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 * MySQL with Engine version 8.0.x
 * JDBC driver JAR file need to be copied to Sparkflows folder **fire-user-lib** & **fire-server-lib** directory inside **fire-x.y.z**.
-* MySQL should be accessible from the Fire Insights Machine.
+* MySQL should be accessible from the Sparkflows Machine.

 The memory Pre-requisites for MySQL: